 The University provides study abroad programs designed to make it easier for undergraduate students and graduate students to study overseas while enrolled.
-There are two types of programs, overseas study at partner institutions and overseas study at accredited institutions, as described below.
-In both cases, students are able to study abroad while remaining enrolled in this school.
-Another advantage of the programs is that some credits earned at the host institution, if approved for credit following a review and procedures, may be applied to graduation requirements.
+There are two types of programs, as described below: overseas study at partner institutions and overseas study at accredited institutions.
+In both cases, students can study abroad while remaining enrolled in this School.
+Another advantage of the programs is that some credits earned at the host institution may be applied to graduation requirements if they are approved for credit following a review and required procedures.

-Note that if a student studies overseas independently of the university study abroad programs, the time away is treated as a leave of absence and is not counted in the time of enrollment.
-Moreover, the student will not be eligible for continuing course studies, approval of credits earned or other benefits of the programs.
-If you are thinking of taking a leave of absence to study abroad, it will be necessary to consult with the school office regarding the various conditions.
+Note that if a student studies overseas independently of the University study abroad programs, the time away is treated as a leave of absence and is not counted in the duration of enrollment.
+Moreover, the student will not be eligible for continuing course studies, approval of credits earned, or other benefits of the programs.
+If you are thinking of taking a leave of absence to study abroad, it will be necessary to consult with the School Office regarding the various conditions.

-Study abroad programs of Meiji University
+Study abroad programs at Meiji University